How to Accept Recurring Payments for Your Business

 Multiple Merchant Accounts

 When you’re operating a business, one of your primary concerns is making sure you can accept payments from your customers.
-While it’s important to know how to take credit card payments in general, you can further streamline your payment processing by accepting recurring payments.
+While it’s important to know how to take card payments cheaply and efficiently, you can further streamline your payment processing by accepting recurring payments.

 These are payments that are regularly charged to customers on a pre-arranged schedule.
-Instead of paying manually, customers authorise your business to take funds from their account or charge their card automatically on a certain date.
+Instead of paying manually, customers authorise your business to take funds from their accounts or charge their cards automatically on a certain date.

 Read on to learn about how to accept recurring payments, how they work, and more.